Welcome to DADS™— Read This First.

 I have honest conversations around manhood, marriage, and parenting… even when they’re difficult.

-I share practical tips, inspiring stories, encouragement and resources to help DADS™ and others live the pledge.
+I share practical tips, inspiring stories, encouragement and resources to help DADS™ and others.

 You won’t find me on social media — and that’s the point.
-In line with the pledge, the DADS™ Newsletter is analog.
-Each month I mail a physical copy of the newsletter to everyone on my mailing list.
+In line with what I believe, my DADS™ Newsletter is primarily analog.
+Each month I distribute physical copies of my newsletter around local communities.

 Sustaining DADS™

-That said, I certainly appreciate anyone who believes in me or the DADS™ pledge and wants to help sustain it and help it reach more people.
-Each newsletter costs around $1.20 in material costs and postage.
+That said, I always appreciate those who believe in me or the DADS™ idea and want to help me sustain it and make it reach more people.

-Here are three optional ways you can help sustain DADS™
+If you would like to support me, here are three optional ways you can help sustain DADS™.
+Thank you!

 One off sustainers.
 You can Venmo one off amounts — anything, and everything helps.